SilenMark/hugo-material-docs/README.md

 ```

 Now you can go to [localhost:1313](http://localhost:1313) and the Material
 theme should be visible.
-For detailed installation instructions visit the [demo](http://themes.gohugo.io/theme/material-docs/).
+For detailed installation instructions visit the [The original demo](http://themes.gohugo.io/theme/material-docs/).

-Noteworthy changes of this theme are listed in the [changelog](https://github.com/digitalcraftsman/hugo-material-docs/blob/master/CHANGELOG.md).

 ## Acknowledgements

-A big thank you to [Martin Donath](https://github.com/squidfunk).
-He created the original [Material theme](https://github.com/squidfunk/mkdocs-material) for Hugo's companion [MkDocs](http://www.mkdocs.org/).
-This port wouldn't be possible without him.
+A big thank you to [digitalcraftsman](https://github.com/digitalcraftsman).
+He created the original [hugo-material-docs](https://github.com/digitalcraftsman/hugo-material-docs)

 Furthermore, thanks to [Steve Francia](https://gihub.com/spf13) for creating Hugo and the [awesome community](https://github.com/spf13/hugo/graphs/contributors) around the project.